Archive

 - Discuss applications for these or other approaches at the community level.

-- Confer with community leaders and decision makers who have implemented resilience measures about the approaches, challenges, or successes they have encountered in measuring resilience in their respective communities; and
+- Confer with community leaders and decision-makers who have implemented resilience measures about the approaches, challenges, or successes they have encountered in measuring resilience in their respective communities; and

-- Provide findings and recommendations on common approaches to measuring resilience that have shown success, ways to overcome the challenges of measuring resilience, and key issues for future programs to consider in measuring the resilience of a community.
+- Provide findings and recommendations on common approaches to measuring resilience that has shown success, ways to overcome the challenges of measuring resilience, and key issues for future programs to consider in measuring the resilience of a community.

 The committee will produce a consensus report presenting effective options for measuring resilience at the community level.